 - Large, unexplained withdrawals from bank accounts

 - Missed bills or disconnected utilities

-- Opening or closing of back accounts
+- Opening or closing of bank accounts

 Contact a Connecticut Nursing Home Abuse Lawyer

-If you believed that your loved one is suffering from a type of nursing home abuse, it is imperative to contact an experienced Connecticut nursing home abuse lawyer.
+If you believe that your loved one is suffering from a type of nursing home abuse, it is imperative to contact an experienced Connecticut nursing home abuse lawyer.
 Jonathan Perkins Injury Lawyers is dedicated to protecting senior adults and fighting for justice on their behalf.